LVM-IT/spa-prototype/README.md

 npm install
 npm run start
 ```
-You can visit http://localhost:8000 to see the application.
+You can visit http://localhost:8000 to see the application. (contract app with http://localhost:9998/, job search app with http://localhost:9997, schufa app with http://localhost:9995, wizard app with http://localhost:9996)

 ### general documentation